 A chemical manufacturer approached us to identify the root cause of sudden failure of crane rails in an electrolytic plant.
-WE used both field analysis and laboratory analysis like corrosion potential measurement in the field, microcopy, chemical analysis of the failed sample, etc. The root cause of the failure was identified to be magnetically induced corrosion enhanced by strength reduction due to inclusions and intergranular corrosion film in a chlorinated environment.
+We used both field analysis and laboratory analyses including corrosion potential measurement in the field, microcopy and chemical analysis of the failed sample..
+The root cause of the failure was identified to be magnetically induced corrosion enhanced by strength reduction owing to inclusions and intergranular corrosion film in a chlorinated environment.

 Failure of High-Temperature HVAC Tubing

 A water purification company approached us with a failure of welded stainless-steel tubing in an HVAC unit.
 Regular microscopic techniques revealed poor quality of welding leading to leakage of fluids enhancing pitting corrosion.
-The investigation mandated improvement to welding quality control procedures and inspection procedures.
+The investigation resulted in the need to improve welding quality control procedures and inspection procedures.